September 5 - April 7, 2026

 Course Length: 1 Year

-Text Used: Juz' Amma Translation
+Text Used: Miftaah Quranic Exegesis: Juz Amma

 Like Introduction to Hadith, this course allows students to try their hand at applying the grammatical concepts learnt in other courses to analyze and interpret Islamic primary sources.
 The course methodically guides students through the last Juz’ of the Qur’an and gives students experience translating the uniquely dynamic and engaging style of the Qur’an’s Arabic into English.
 Along with simple translation, students will learn to recognize and appreciate the thematic coherence between verses and chapters, the deeper meanings of Arabic words, grammatical nuances, the historical context of the revelation of various ayahs, and Qur’anic commentary based on Hadith and the authoritative interpretations of the recognized exegetes of the first generations of Islam.
 Students are also encouraged to develop and discuss personal reflections on the Qur’anic text and lessons for their contemporary times.